Soontao/cds-mysql/docs/ADVANCED_USAGE.md

 - if key of entity is existed, depends on the `cds.requires.db.csv.exist.update`, if the value is `true`, try to update, otherwise will skip the record
 - if key of entity not existed, insert (if the records has been deleted, its also will be inserted)
 - for `clob` columns (like `cds.Binary`/`cds.LargeBinary`), please fill csv with `base64` encoded value
+- for `array of` columns, please fill with JSON string with correct CSV encoding, for example, use `""` two double quotes to represent `"` double quotes.

 ## Tips and FAQ